edelooff/LPD8806-Miniprojects/README.md

 BouncyBallPhysics
 -------------------

-This sketch is a small physics (gravitational acceleration and bouncing) simulation on Arduino.
-A 5kg ball (LED) is dropped from a height of 1 meter (the 'ground' is the beginning of the strip).
-From there, it accelerates according to the configured gravitational constant (9.81 m/s^2) until it hits the floor.
-On each bounce the ball loses a fraction of its kinetic energy (this is the configurable elasticity variable).
-Once the speed of the ball drops below a certain threshold, it stops bouncing altogether.
+This sketch is a physics (gravity) simulation on Arduino.
+Three balls, visualized by three colored pixels, are dropped from distances between 1 and 1.5 meters above the ground (the 'ground' is the beginning of the strip).
+From where they start aboveground, they fall down according to the laws of gravity until they hit the floor.
+From there they bounce up, losing a fraction of their kinetic energy determined by their elasticity coefficient.
+This causes the ball to bounce up slighlty to significantly less high, and this continues until all kinetic energy has been sapped from the ball.

-Using the serial interface, one can add (or subtract) kinetic energy to the ball in motion.
-Energy is always added in the current direction of motion.
-For a ball in rest, force is added in the upward direction (not making the ball bounce and lose energy right away).
-The added force and resulting speed difference are reported back over serial, as well as bounces on either the ground or ceiling,
+Using the serial interface, you can 'push' (add kinetic energy to) the balls.
+Each ball has its own weight, and thus reacts differently to the push they receive.
+If the balls are currently moving, energy is added in that direction, otherwise the balls are pushed away from gravity.
+Old and new speed resulting from the push are reported back over serial for each ball.
+To keep things balanced, the lighter the ball, the less elastic its bounce, so that everything comes to a halt relatively close together.

-This sketch is based on the LPD8806 library by Adafruit.
-It also assumes a strip with 52 LEDs per meter.
-If you try this yourself and have a different size strip, please change the _ledPerMeter_ to match your strip or the visible acceleration will not match our terrestrial acceleration.
-Zero-gravity and fully elastic bounces are supported; zero-weight objects are not (yet) supported.
+This sketch assumes a strip with 52 LEDs per meter.
+If your strip has a different LED density, change the _ledPerMeter_ constant to match your strip.
+If you don't, the displayed acceleration will not match our terrestrial acceleration.
+Negative and zero gravity are supported, as well as balls that _gain_ energy when bouncing (an elasticity coefficient >1).
+Zero-weight objects are not supported, physics doesn't allow for them to travel at any speed other than lightspeed.

 GreenFlyingDot
 --------------